penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/oasis-workflow/readme.txt

 **Due Date and Email reminders** help you to publish your articles on time.

 **Out of the box workflow**
-- To get you started, the plugin comes with an out of the box workflow.
+- To get you started, the plugin comes with two out of the box workflow - Single Level Review Workflow, and Multi Level Review Workflow.
 You can modify the workflow to suit your needs.

 **If you are looking for additional functionality, check out our "Pro" version - Oasis Workflow Pro: https://www.oasisworkflow.com/pricing-purchase**
 **It comes with additional features like,**

-* Multiple Workflows - Allows you to create multiple workflows.
+* [Revise published content and add workflow support to revised content](https://www.oasisworkflow.com/documentation/working-with-workflows/revise-published-content) - Use workflow to edit your published content while keeping the published article online.
 * [Auto Submit](https://www.oasisworkflow.com/documentation/working-with-workflows/auto-submit-to-workflow) - Allows you to automatically submit to workflow(s) with certain conditions.
-* [Revise published content and add workflow support to revised content](https://www.oasisworkflow.com/documentation/working-with-workflows/revise-published-content) - Use workflow to edit your published content while keeping the published article online.
-* And add-ons, like "Editorial Contextual Comments", "Teams", "Front End shortcodes", "Groups"
+* And add-ons, like "Editorial Contextual Comments", "Editorial Checklist", "Teams", "Front End shortcodes", "Groups"
 * And much more..

 If you want to try out the "Pro" features, send us a message at [Request a Demo Site](https://www.oasisworkflow.com/request-a-demo-site) and we will setup a demo site for you to try out the "Pro" features.
 As a bonus, we will also add our add-ons to the demo site.